 How these new blocks are created is key to why blockchain is considered highly secure.
 A majority of nodes must verify and confirm the legitimacy of the new data before a new block can be added to the ledger.
 For a cryptocurrency, they might involve ensuring that new transactions in a block were not fraudulent, or that coins had not been spent more than once.
-This is different from a standalone database or spreadsheet, where one person can make changes without oversight.
+This is different from a standalone database or spreadsheet, blockchain development company where one person can make changes without oversight.

 “Once there is consensus, the block is added to the chain and the underlying transactions are recorded in the distributed ledger,” says C. Neil Gray, partner in the fintech practice areas at Duane Morris LLP.
 “Blocks are securely linked together, forming a secure digital chain from the beginning of the ledger to the present.”

 Transactions are typically secured using cryptography, meaning the nodes need to solve complex mathematical equations to process a transaction.

 “As a reward for their efforts in validating changes to the shared data, nodes are typically rewarded with new amounts of the blockchain’s native currency—e.g., new bitcoin on the bitcoin blockchain,” says Sarah Shtylman, fintech and blockchain counsel with Perkins Coie.

 There are both public and private blockchains.
 In a public blockchain, anyone can participate meaning they can read, write or audit the data on the blockchain.
 Notably, it is very difficult to alter transactions logged in a public blockchain as no single authority controls the nodes.